 First Meeting with Client and Client Communications

 Free Initial Consultation with Client.
-As an accommodation and to help our clients become acquainted with the firm, there is no charge for the first meeting with the client, whether the meeting is held in person, or by telephone or e-mail.
+As an accommodation and to help our clients become acquainted with the Firm, there is no charge for the first meeting with the client, until you decide to retain the Firm, whether the meeting is held in person, or by telephone or e-mail.

 Advanced Use of Computers and Digital Technology

 Dibble & Miller, P.C. is highly computerized, and its attorneys and staff are knowledgeable about the use of computers in business and over the Internet.

 The Firm's entire case management is digital.
 Everything from client intake information to documents to memos to audiotapes and photographs, is stored in the Firm’s internal file system online.
 All such documents and information are digitized and made available to all attorneys and staff members on their computer screens, within the office and any place in the world where a computer approved by the Firm is located and where there is internet access.